bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

         /etc/.pistar-css.ini.user

-5. ...the reason for this, is because the `W0CHP` dashboard is vastly different than the official upstream version (completely different CSS mappings).
+5. ...the reason for bullets #4 and #1, is because the `W0CHP` dashboard is vastly different than the official upstream version
+  (completely different CSS mappings).
 Since this is for my personal use, I haven't added any logic to suck-in the user CSS values to the new mappings.

 6. If you had customized CSS settings before installing the `W0CHP` dashboard, they will be restored when using the `-rd` option.

+7. You can at any time start over and reset to the "normal" Pi-Star colors, by performing a CSS Factory Reset (`Configuration -> Expert -> Tools -> CSS Tool`).

 ## Screenshots